 A while back I made madeleines which I absolutely loved.
 I’ve been wanting to go back to the recipe and try some flavor variations, but I haven’t had a chance to until now.
 I was baking some goods this weekend to bring to my aunt, and I thought madeleines would make a nice treat.
 I chose to make chocolate madeleines.

-So my cookies had the little holes in it because I didn’t have time to figure out what to do with the batter to have smoother looking cookies.
+So, my cookies had little holes in them because I didn’t have time to figure out what to do with the batter to have smoother-looking cookies.
 Also, I made mini madeleines, and I’ve found that when you making mini versions, the holes tend to be a lot more noticeable since the surface area of the cookie is so small.
 Next time I’ll remember to not grease my non-stick pan* and not to over mix.
 In any case, the cookies still tasted great.

 *Some of the links contained in this post are affiliate links.
 Much like referral codes, this means I earn a small commission if you purchase a product I referred (at no extra charge to you).